North Carolina Lottery Games

 To win the Mega Millions cash jackpot, you must match the five numbers in any order in addition to the Mega Ball number.
 For the second cash prize of $1 million, the final result must match your five numbers, excluding the Mega Ball number.

-To date, there hasn't been a Mega Millions winner since April 14, and the jackpot, at the time of creating this page, is $83 million.
+There hasn't been a Mega Millions winner since April 14, and the jackpot is $395 million.

 How to Purchase Lottery Tickets in North Carolina